France's Hollande says to speed up reforms, ease tax on poorest

 Hollande also confirmed that the government would reform welfare benefits and income tax rules to give poorer households a tax break on a similar scale to one struck down by the constitutional court earlier this month.

-The initial plan had been to bring lower-paid workers 2.5 billion euros ($3.33 billion) in payroll tax cuts next year.
+The initial plan had been to bring lower-paid workers 2.5 billion euros (2.00 billion pounds) in payroll tax cuts next year.
 The government had also promised to extend a rebate of just over 1 billion euros in income tax paid by poorer households.

 An Ifop opinion poll showed over the weekend that 85 percent of voters do not think the government can cut record-high unemployment and only 16 percent believe it can boost growth.